mikaspar/CarND_Term3_Path_Planning/README.md

 2. No vehicles detected in front of the ego vehicle Maximal allowed acceleration is set in order to reach the maximal allowed speed.
-The ego vehicle changes the lanes in order to reach the best lane.
+The ego vehicle performes lane change(s) in order to reach the best lane.

 ### Path generation main.cpp lines 456 - 524

-Based on map data and Frenet coordinates of next 3 waypoints in s distance of 50,60 and 90 meters are saved in a waypoints vector.
+Based on map data and Frenet coordinates of next 3 waypoints in s distance of 50,60 and 90 meters, XY coordinates of three waypoints are saved in a waypoints vector.
 Followingly the waypoints are converted into local vehicle coordinates.
 Converted waypoints are passed to the spline creator.
-If path im previous cycle was passed to the planner, it is going to be reused in order the keep the path smooth(line 310-3160).
+If a path was passed to the planner in previous cycle, it is going to be reused in order the keep the path smooth(line 310-316).
 New path points are created (line 496-512) based on x,y position in the spline and the velocity of the ego vehicle.
 Added points are followingly converted back to global(map) coordinate system and sent to the planner.

 ## Tips